Fire official says Caldor Fire "has simply outpaced us" as it nears Lake Tahoe

 Smoke from the wildfire has caused air quality in some areas of the basin to be designated as hazardous — the highest level of concern on the air quality index scale.
 Officials have advised residents in polluted areas to remain inside and to stay informed on air quality and the wildfire's developments.

-And while the current evacuation orders issued to thousands of residents do not include Lake Tahoe residents, officials said they are watching the area and will issue warnings between Twin Bridges to Echo Summit if need be.
+And while the current evacuation orders issued to thousands of residents do not include Lake Tahoe residents, officials said they are watching the area and will issue warnings in the basin should evacuations be ordered between Twin Bridges and Echo Summit.

 "We will be involved in this until the end," Lake Valley Fire Chief Brad Zlendick said.
 "This will end too.
 We'll get through this."